SamLukeYes/GDCSD/README.md

     Mobo: Microsoft model: Surface Pro 6 serial: <filter> UEFI: Microsoft
     v: 235.3192.768 date: 03.24.2020

-My Windows 10 was broken and I don't plan to reinstall it, so... this program is not yet tested on real Windows.
-In addition, I haven't managed to make Aria2 work in Wine, so it is not fully tested with Wine either.
+~~My Windows 10 was broken and I don't plan to reinstall it, so... this program is not yet tested on real Windows.
+In addition, I haven't managed to make Aria2 work in Wine, so it is not fully tested with Wine either.~~

+I've also set up a Windows 10 VM with GNOME Boxes for testing, but I failed to run GD in the VM, so I can only test without GD in it.

 ## Missing features
 * GUI
-* Checking duplicate song
+* Checking duplicated song
+* Checking if the download directory is correct
 * Downloading songs which don't have direct link, such as *Starchaser (ID: 689891)* -- it can be downloaded in the latest Geometry Dash, but I don't know how RubRub solved this problem
 * Executing DOS commands on Windows
 * Mobile device support